 I hate persistent notifications.
 I like dropping down my notification shade and seeing nothing there, otherwise I get very OCD and feel like there's something that requires my attention, but then I see there really isn't because it's just a persistent notification.
 Even if you don't mind these and even if these always get pushed to the bottom of the list, they can clutter up your notification drop-down and make it more difficult to manage.
 Read More

 Google Play services made a rather lofty jump from 7.0 to 7.3 a few days ago.
 While there don't appear to be any big API changes for developers, a couple of pretty obnoxious issues were cleared up for regular users.
 It looks like the Home address in Trusted Places is not only working again, but there may be an improved UI that makes it even easier to set up safe zones (if you didn't already have it).
+Android Wear owners will also be pleased to say goodbye to the persistent notification.
 Read More

 Some app updates have really short change logs, but don't let that deceive you into thinking this isn't a big deal.
 Tune-In Radio was updated today with only "We've fixed some bugs to improve your TuneIn experience" listed as what's new.
 What bugs did they fix?
 Well, the only one that matters to us is that they got rid of the persistent notification that plagued users running Android 4.3.

 If you're scratching your head right now, here's some context.
 The Android 4.3 update introduced a "bug" where some applications place persistent notifications in the notification bar.
 These cannot be removed, even with the option in app settings.
 Read More